devzendo/digimorse/NOTEBOOK.md

 Looked at how to generate the Gaussian Frequency Shift Keying output for the channel-encoded symbols.
 Much to understand about the filter, but a good implementation is Karlis Goba's ft8_lib at https://github.com/kgoba/ft8_lib. gen_ft8.c has GFSK waveform generation code that goes from the list of symbols to a waveform.
 I was thinking of computing this iteratively in the audio generator, but might just convert en masse in a similar style.
 I wonder whether there may be a bug in the insertion of the first and last ramp up/down symbols?

-I looked at WSJT-X's Modulator.cpp but there are many things going on in the same area of code that make it very hard to extricate the actual GFSK modulation; variable names are obscure, and there are very few comments (except //??? which is most helpful).
+I looked at WSJT-X's Modulator.cpp but there are many things going on in the same area of code that make it very hard to extricate the actual GFSK modulation; variable names are obscure, and there are very few comments (except `//???` which is most helpful).

-Outstanding: Playback sine wave distortion
+~~Outstanding: Playback sine wave distortion~~

+## 11 December 2022

+Fixed the playback sine wave distortion - I wasn't setting the phase back to zero when the amplitude reached zero.